spoofster123/ldr-gui/ReadMe.md

 2) run ```python3 test.py```

-pip/python my work dependant on your local setup.
+pip/python may work dependant on your local setup.